redbaron27/PayAttention/README.md

 1. Download the PayAttention_BackEnd_NoteBook.ipynb file
 2. Open with Google Colab
 3. Run through the 3 Notebook Sections
-      - install packages
+      - Install packages
-      - connect to front end web app
+      - Connect to front end web app
       - Use the provided link to go to the WebApp

 ### Option 2 - Interactive Notebook: